-Enjoy some free time in the bustling town of Killarney and have the opportunity to visit one of its most famous landmarks- St. Mary’s Cathedral used a place of shelter during the great famine.
+Enjoy some free time in the bustling town of Killarney and have the opportunity to visit one of its most famous landmarks St. Mary’s Cathedral used as a place of shelter during the great famine.

 Visit the early Christian sites along the Dingle Pennisula and the ruined church at Kilmalkedar with its many monuments dating back to both early Christian and medieval times such as the ogham stone, alphabet stone, stone cross and a beautiful sun-dial.